pawan-maurya/web-dev-cheatsheets/README.md

 - Update this README if adding new cheatsheets.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---
 *Built with ❤️ for web developers.
 Contributions and feedback are welcome!*

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Built with ❤️ for web developers.
-Contributions and feedback are welcome!